Today’s Wonder of the Day was inspired by Maeve. Maeve Wonders, “How do different fonts get their names?” Thanks for WONDERing with us, Maeve!

+Have you ever noticed that not all words look the same?
+From website to website and book to book, letters can look similar or quite different.
 Why don’t all letters look the same?
 It’s because they’re in different fonts.
 And we should be glad there are so many fonts out there, because they can make reading more interesting!